Redesigning the Overwolf Developer Console, starting with the Production Channel

 DISCOVERY

-As new features were added, the interface grew more complex.
-While each feature made sense on its own, their combination disrupted developers’ understanding of the system.
+As features were added over time, each made sense on its own, but together they blurred developers' picture of the system.

-Developers expected a linear process: upload, review if needed, then roll out.
-The root cause was a mismatch between developers’ mental models and the interface structure, not missing features.
+They expected a linear path.
+Upload, review if needed, then roll out.
+The interface didn't reflect that, and the gap was a mismatch between their mental model and the structure, not a lack of functionality.

 Mental model breakdown